 Omaha Poker

-“Pocket rockets” refer to two aces and they’re called this not only because they look like two rockets pointing up at the sky, but because they also represent the best possible starting hand in Texas Hold’em.
+“Pocket rockets” refer to two aces.
+They’re called this not only because they look like two rockets pointing up at the sky, but because they also represent the best possible starting hand in Texas Hold’em.

 Rainbow